 Ideally, scrubs should only be worn in a clinical setting.

-[This may be impractical due to the nature and set up of the standard practice such as soft furnishings in the staff room, smaller areas and teams.

-It is therefore suggested that,as part of the measures already being put in place for the COVID-19 pandemic, a risk assessment should be considered as to how scrubs are worn outside of clinical areas, such as during breaks.

-Is it reasonable to expect that in a 15 minute break clinicians should spend ten minutes getting changed from and into scrubs]

 Refer to the Risk Assessment and COSHH Policy for a risk assessment template.

 During the course of the working day, should a uniform become contaminated with blood or body fluids, it is to be changed for a clean one as soon as practicable.